 A spike in the LLR Lake Outflow hydrograph is typically indicative of water movement (removal of boards at the Little Lake Weirs) by LLR staff.
 After a time lag, increased outflow from Little Lake will also cause a spike in the LLR North Culvert Flow.
 A spike in the LLR North Culvert may also be caused by removal of boards at Pond 1 or 2; when only Pond boards are removed, the LLR Lake Outflow flume will not record increased flow, but the LLR North Culvert Flow will record a flow spike.
 Wind or weather events will cause a less dramatic increase in Lake Outflow and North Culvert Flow readings.
+The LLR Outflow flume has had known accuracy limitations since at least January of 2020.

-3.4 SUPPLEMENTAL DATA COLLECTION
+3.4 Supplemental Data Collection